Mark-Seaman/Shrinking-World-Pubs/stacie/Pub/Donate.md

 - Marketing
 - Education

 We have a fantastic team and would welcome your contribution.
-Your voluntary service could be valuable to the entire organization.
+Your voluntary service could be valuable to the entire organization which could have an impact on nations.

 Please consider offering your talents to this worthy cause.

 If interested contact "mark.seaman@shrinking-world.com".